Andy Burnham: Second leadership campaign (2015)

 On 13 May 2015, Burnham announced that he would stand to replace Ed Miliband in the 2015 leadership election.
-He stressed the need to unite the party and country and "rediscover the beating heart of Labour."
+He stressed the need to unite the party and country and "rediscover the beating heart of Labour".

 He attracted press criticism for claiming £17,000 in expenses to rent a London flat, despite owning another within walking distance of the House of Commons.
 A spokesperson for Burnham said that renting out the original flat was necessary to "cover his costs" as parliamentary rule changes meant he was no longer able to claim for mortgage interest expenses.
 Burnham was criticised for jokingly saying that Labour should have a woman leader "when the time is right", with the New Statesman saying that he had "tripped over his mouth again".
 He also said that he would resign from the Shadow Cabinet if Labour supported leaving NATO, something which Jeremy Corbyn had talked about.
-Burnham was criticised for refusing to talk to "The Sun" newspaper when it emerged he had been interviewed by "The Sun" in his previous run for the Labour leadership, and had been photographed in the back of a cab for the newspaper.
+Burnham was criticised for refusing to talk to The Sun newspaper when it emerged he had been interviewed by The Sun in his previous run for the Labour leadership, and had been photographed in the back of a cab for the newspaper.
 Burnham abstained on the government's welfare bill, despite having previously described the legislation as "unsupportable".

 Burnham came second to Jeremy Corbyn in the election, with 19% of the vote in the first round, compared to 59% for Corbyn.

 Corbyn Shadow Cabinet (2015–2017)

-In September 2015, Burnham accepted an appointment as shadow home secretary in the first Shadow Cabinet of Jeremy Corbyn and remained in the role after the 2016 reshuffle.
+In September 2015, Burnham accepted an appointment as shadow home secretary in the first Corbyn shadow cabinet and remained in the role after the 2016 reshuffle.

 Burnham opposes the Prevent counter-terrorism strategy; appearing in 2016 alongside the anti-Prevent organisation MEND, Burnham said: "The Prevent duty to report extremist behaviour is today's equivalent of internment in Northern Ireland."

 On 27 April 2016, the day after the Hillsborough inquest verdict that found the 96 Hillsborough deaths had occurred as a result of unlawful killing, Burnham made a speech to the House of Commons calling for those responsible to be held to account.
 Condemning South Yorkshire Police, which had instigated a cover-up in the aftermath of the tragedy, he described the force as being "rotten to the core" while suggesting that the cover-up had been "advanced in the committee rooms of this House and in the press rooms of 10 Downing Street".
 The eleven-minute statement drew applause from MPs, a response that is generally against convention at Westminster.

 On 25 April 2017, as his final act in Parliament, he delivered an adjournment debate that lasted over an hour on the Contaminated Blood Scandal.
 Burnham used the debate to present a raft of evidence stating "this scandal amounts to a criminal cover-up on an industrial scale" and that "these are criminal acts".
 He said that if the Government did not set up an Investigation into the scandal that he would refer his evidence to the police.